gioblu/PJON/specification/PJON-protocol-specification-v0.3.md

 The PJON protocol v0.3 handles internal bus connectivity and unique addressing for 254 devices, through bus communication with unique bus addressing for 4.294.967.295 buses, supporting up to 1.090.921.692.930 devices.

 ###Bus
-A PJON bus is made by a collection of up to 255 devices transmitting and receiving on the same medium.
+A PJON bus is made by a group of up to 255 devices transmitting and receiving on the same medium.
 Communication between devices occurs through packets and it is based on democracy: every device has the right to transmit on the common medium for up to `(1000 / devices number) milliseconds / second`.
 ```cpp
     _______     _______     _______     _______     _______
    |       |   |       |   |       |   |       |   |       |